Certificate I in Maritime Operations (Coxswain Grade 2 Near Coastal) Fee For Service (FFS21)

 - OR -

-This level of qualification is currently cited as meeting some of the requirements for certification as a Coxswain Grade 2 Near Coastal as defined by the National Standard for Commercial Vessels (NSCV) Part D.
+This qualification is required to obtain an AMSA certificate of competency as a Coxswain Grade 2 NC as defined in the National Standard for Commercial Vessels (NSCV) Part D.

 - 1. Course Overviews